code4ref/code4ref.github.io/pure.md

 if you have a DOI you should add it here, along with details of the applicable license.

-For example, below is what is used for the recent release of the GAP system:
+For example, below is what is used for the release of the [GAP system](https://www.gap-system.org), [version 4.10.1](https://www.gap-system.org/Releases/4.10.1.html):

 ![Image](PureImages/12_Versions.png)

+This is a link to the downloads page for the official GAP distribution:

 ![Image](PureImages/13_FinalPublished.png)

+This is a link to the corresponding tag in the GAP repository on GitHub:

 ![Image](PureImages/14_GitHubTag.png)